Assistant to Church Services Support Team

 In her spare time, she enjoys spending time with her family, gardening, and going to the beach.
 She also enjoys walking and has completed several 5k races.

-Emily Reedy serves as associate director at Skycroft Conference Center, overseeing the staff and day-to-day operations, bookings, retreats and events, including summer camps.
+Emily Reedy serves as director at Skycroft Conference Center, overseeing the staff and day-to-day operations, bookings, retreats and events, including summer camps.

 Previous to her work at Skycroft, Emily worked with community engagement campaigns and communication initiatives for Frederick County Public Schools and Washington County Government.